LegendAaronC/DashHack/README.md

 # DashHack
 Dashmetry menu.
 # Why choose DashHack?
 There is no other alternative lol.
-Anyway this is free so enjoy i guess.
+Anyway this is free so enjoy.
 # Where can I get this?
 Easy, https://dashhack.pages.dev is the official url.
 Any other url is a virus.
 # Why is it obfuscated?